freeCodeCamp/freeCodeCamp/guide/english/game-development/gamemaker-studio/index.md

 using drag and drop action sequences or a scripting language known as Game Maker Language (GML).

 ### Overview:
-GameMaker allows it's users to create and prototype games quickly without the need to learn a programming language.
+GameMaker allows its users to create and prototype games quickly without the need to learn a programming language.
 GameMaker games usually consists of at least 3 things: sprites (images & animations), objects (logic & interactivity) and rooms (screens & levels).
 Each game needs at least one room which is used for both menus and levels, and the transitioning between each.